Salvatore Torquato: Random heterogeneous media

-Torquato and colleagues pioneered a novel and powerful inverse optimization procedure to reconstruct or construct realizations of disordered many-particle or two-phase systems from lower-order correlation functions.
-An outcome is the quantitative and definitive demonstration that pair information of a disordered many-particle system is insufficient to uniquely determine a representative configuration and identified more sensitive structural descriptors beyond the standard three-, four-body distribution functions, which is of enormous significance in the study of liquid and glassy states of matter.
+Torquato and colleagues created an inverse optimization procedure to reconstruct or construct realizations of disordered many-particle or two-phase systems from lower-order correlation functions.
+This proved that pair information of a disordered many-particle system is insufficient to uniquely determine a representative configuration and identified more sensitive structural descriptors beyond the standard three-, four-body distribution functions, which is relevant in the study of liquid and glassy states of matter.